OpenC3/cosmos/docs.openc3.com/docs/getting-started/installation.md

 ### PREREQUISITES

-If you're on linux (recommended for production), we recommend installing Docker using your native package manager.
+If you're on Linux (recommended for production), we recommend installing Docker using the [Install Docker Engine](https://docs.docker.com/engine/install/) instructions (do not use Docker Desktop on Linux).
 Note: Red Hat users should read the [Podman](podman) documentation.
 If you're on Windows or Mac, install [Docker Desktop](https://docs.docker.com/get-docker/).
 All platforms also need to install [Docker Compose](https://docs.docker.com/compose/install/).

 - Minimum Resources allocated to Docker: 8GB RAM, 1 CPU, 80GB Disk
 - Recommended Resources allocated to Docker: 16GB RAM, 2+ CPUs, 100GB Disk